ProjectRecommend/docs/design-docs/Suraj/SRS_Suraj.md

 ## 2.6 User Documentation

-Basic guide on How to use software will be available online and shipped with software help as well
+Basic guide on How to use software will be available online and shipped with software help as well.

-TODO
+Software Source code will also be available along with it's Documentation under suitable Open Source license

 ## 2.7 Assumptions and Dependencies